omar-sharif03/NAACL-SRW-2021/README.md

 - Investigate the performance of various ML, DNN and transformer-based approaches on the corpus.
 - Proposed a benchmark system to classify emotion in Bengali text with the experimental validation on the corpus.

+## Dataset Analysis
+Table 1 represents the amount of data in each class according to the train-validation-test set.

 ## Ackonwlegement
 Without the dedication of Avishek das this work would not be possible.
 Thanks to [Prof. Dr. Mohammed Moshiul Hoque](https://www.researchgate.net/profile/Moshiul_Hoque) and [Dr. Iqbal H. Sarker](https://www.sites.google.com/site/iqbalsarkercse/) sir for their valuable guidance.